syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Data-Binding.md

 Yn2<br/><br/></td><td>
 Ynn<br/><br/></td></tr>
 </table>
-We can apply the data in surface in two ways.
+You can apply the data in surface in two ways.

 * Using ItemsSource property
 * Directly passing value through Data.AddPoints method.

 ### Using ItemsSource

-We have to bind the IEnumerable collection property to surface chart ItemsSource property.
-That property each items holds the model properties which are used to map surface XBindingPath, YBindingPath and ZBindingPath property.
+You can bind the IEnumerable collection property to surface chart ItemsSource property.
+Each item holds the model properties used to map surface XBindingPath, YBindingPath and ZBindingPath property.

-Also we need to set given data row and column size to surface chart RowSize and ColumnSize Property.
+Also you must set the given data row and column size to surface chart RowSize and ColumnSize Property.

 {% highlight C# %}